openpaymentseurope/samples/PaymentInitiation/README.md

 ```
 > dotnet run <payment name>
 ```
-Where <payment name> is the identifier of the payment you want to process (set in your `payments.json` file)
+Where `payment name` is the identifier of the payment you want to process (delfined in your `payments.json` file)